Strophox/tetro-tui/README.md

   - *OFF* - This will delete any existing save file upon program exit.
   - Remember *Settings* - This will only remember what you have stored in settings (including New Game settings).
   - Remember all the above *+ Scores* - This will additionally store a lightweight scoreboard with basic info.
-  - Remember all the above *+ Game replays* - This will additionally store the data needed to watch a game replay of past games.
+  - Remember all the above *+ Game recordings* - This will additionally store the data needed to watch a game replay of past games.
-    A game replay consists of the initial game state + list of user button inputs during gameplay.
+    A game recording consists of the initial game state + list of (encoded) user button inputs during gameplay.

 </details>